-In short, decision makers should not assume that a proposed project should be classed as a ‘moonshot’ without due consideration.
-Comprehensively determining what knowledge and elements are required, as well as potential means of accessing them, can reframe even the most unviable of plans.
+In short, decision-makers should not assume that a proposed project should be classed as a ‘moonshot’ without due consideration.
+Comprehensively determining what knowledge and elements are required, as well as potential means of accessing them can reframe even the most unviable of plans.

 No IT project is entirely devoid of risk.
 Technology changes with such frequency that even those that have been meticulously planned can become less effective within a short space of time.
-Careful consideration, though, can result in the prioritisation of alterations to infrastructure that not only enable project fulfilment, but also broader organisational improvements.
+Careful consideration, though, can result in the prioritisation of alterations to infrastructure that not only enable project fulfilment but also broader organisational improvements.

 Enhancing existing data networks is typically key to projects that require organisations to use virtual services such as the Cloud or software as a service (SaaS).
-More robust networks also delivery greater productivity by reducing downtime and allowing employees to access online resources more expeditiously.
-Cyber security measures may also need to be made more robust, and doing so will improve internal resource’s response times.
+More robust networks also deliver greater productivity by reducing downtime and allowing employees to access online resources more expeditiously.
+Cyber security measures may also need to be made more robust, and doing so will improve internal resources’ response times.
 Moving software portfolios online can bring about considerable savings whilst simultaneously enabling digital working practices.
 Offsetting risk by developing tech that will also help you improve day-to-day operations is a potent means of minimising the risk associated with ambitious projects.

 Implementing an ambitious project is likely to present considerable challenges.
 This, however, does not mean that it should be classed as a ‘moonshot’ or that the project cannot be realised.
 Often, prospective projects are rejected without due consideration and opportunities are missed.
-Before dismissing ideas as impracticable, decision makers should consider a number of factors.
+Before dismissing ideas as impracticable, decision-makers should consider a number of factors.
 In particular, they should consider what external support is available to their organisation.
-Doing so often leads decision makers to conclude that what they had originally classed as ‘moonshots’ are actually far more viable than they first suspected.
+Doing so often leads decision-makers to conclude that what they had originally classed as ‘moonshots’ are actually far more viable than they first suspected.

 Finally, in the event that an idea can be classed as a ‘moonshot’, leaders need to be mindful of their aversion to risk.
 A project that is difficult to realise but capable of delivering considerable improvement is worth consideration.
 Instead of rejecting complex ideas, stakeholders need to adjust their approach.
-Projects with high-potential should be subject to more rigorous analysis, costings, etc. and comprehensive implementation plans should be created for them.
+Projects with high potential should be subject to more rigorous analysis, costings, etc. and comprehensive implementation plans should be created for them.
 Such analyses will aid the determination of which projects are worthy of risk and those that are not.

-ROCK’s IT project management services help organisations succesfully implement technological change.
+ROCK’s IT project management services help organisations successfully implement technological change.
 We minimise the risk associated with large-scale IT projects, providing our clients with technological expertise and partnership.
 Contact ROCK to find out more about our implementation services today.